Intervention Strategies and activities

 What kind of programmes does the school run?

 General intervention programmes include social skills, anger management, literacy, numeracy, oracy (speaking and listening and the mental processing of language).
 There are also emotional support groups for students who may have suffered a bereavement or be a Young Carer.
-These are usually run through our Special Educational Needs (SEN) department or Behaviour and Emotional Support Team (BEST).
+These are usually run through our Special Educational Needs (SEND) department.

 Departments also run specialised academic intervention.
 For example, the English department runs sessions focusing different writing skills and will run "one-off" sessions for students who have weaknesses in, for example, analytical writing, evaluation or other key skills.
 There are also interventions or activities focusing on stretching the most able.
 Interventions may take place during the school day, at lunchtimes or after school.